dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 ## Clip with a Geometry

-The <xref:Microsoft.Maui.Controls.VisualElement> class has a `Clip` property, of type <xref:Microsoft.Maui.Controls.Shapes.Geometry>, that defines the outline of the contents of an element.
-When the `Clip` property is set to a <xref:Microsoft.Maui.Controls.Shapes.Geometry> object, only the area that is within the region of the <xref:Microsoft.Maui.Controls.Shapes.Geometry> will be visible.
+The <xref:Microsoft.Maui.Controls.VisualElement> class has a <xref:Microsoft.Maui.Controls.VisualElement.Clip> property, of type <xref:Microsoft.Maui.Controls.Shapes.Geometry>, that defines the outline of the contents of an element.
+When the <xref:Microsoft.Maui.Controls.VisualElement.Clip> property is set to a <xref:Microsoft.Maui.Controls.Shapes.Geometry> object, only the area that is within the region of the <xref:Microsoft.Maui.Controls.Shapes.Geometry> will be visible.

 The following example shows how to use a <xref:Microsoft.Maui.Controls.Shapes.Geometry> object as the clip region for an <xref:Microsoft.Maui.Controls.Image>: